MaximLosev/FirstGit/README.md

-# FirstGit
+# Readme

-git status - определение состояния файлов
+Learning to program